Salford (UK Parliament constituency)

-Salford was a borough constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elected one Member of Parliament (MP) by the first past the post system of election.
-The borough constituency dated from 1997 and was abolished in 2010, replaced by Salford and Eccles.
+Salford is a borough constituency in Greater Manchester represented in the House of Commons of the Parliament of the United Kingdom.
+It elects one Member of Parliament (MP) by the first past the post system of election.
+The constituency was re-established for the 2024 general election and is represented by Rebecca Long-Bailey of the Labour Party.

-A parliamentary borough of the same name existed from 1832 to 1885.
-The historic constituency returned two members of parliament from 1868.
+Long-Bailey was MP for the predecessor seat of Salford and Eccles from 2015 to 2024.

+History

+The constituency was first established as a single-member parliamentary borough by the Reform Act 1832.
+It returned two MPs from 1868.
+It was abolished by the Redistribution of Seats Act 1885, when it was replaced by three single member (North, South and West).

+The borough constituency was created for the 1997 general election, primarily from the abolished Salford East seat.
+This was abolished and absorbed into the new Salford and Eccles constituency for the 2010 election.
+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was re-established (though is not identical to its 1997 incarnation) for the 2024 general election, replacing the now abolished Salford and Eccles seat once again.

 Boundaries

-Boundaries 1832–1885
+1832–1885

 In 1832 the constituency was formed from the townships of Broughton, Pendleton and Salford, with part of the township of Pendlebury.
 The exact boundaries were defined in the Parliamentary Boundaries Act 1832:

 From the Northernmost Point at which the Boundary of the Township of Salford meets the Boundary of the Township of Broughton, Northward, along the Boundary of the Township of Broughton, to the Point at which the same meets the Boundary of the Township of Pendleton; thence, Westward, along the Boundary of the Township of Pendleton to the Point at which the same meets the Boundary of the detached Portion of the Township of Pendlebury; thence, Southward, along the Boundary of the detached Portion of the Township of Pendlebury to the Point at which the same meets the Boundary of the Township of Salford; thence, Westward, along the Boundary of the Township of Salford to the Point first described.

 In 1883 the detached portion of Pendlebury was absorbed by Pendleton.

-Boundaries 1997–2010
+1997–2010

 The constituency was re-created for the 1997 election.
 It boundaries were defined by the Parliamentary Constituencies (England) Order 1995, and consisted of eight wards of the City of Salford: Blackfriars, Broughton, Claremont, Kersal, Langworthy, Ordsall, Pendleton, and Weaste & Seedley.

-A very safe Labour seat which had some of the UK's most deprived areas, typified by council estates like Ordsall, Pendleton and Langworthy, which are now due for apparent redevelopment.
-Higher Broughton has a considerable Jewish population and has some very decent residential housing, but even here Labour are usually in the lead at local level; the Conservatives, like all the other neighbouring Manchester seats, are now in third place in General Elections.
+From 1997-2010 this was a very safe Labour seat which had some of the UK's most deprived areas, typified by council estates like Ordsall, Pendleton and Langworthy, which were due for apparent redevelopment.
+Higher Broughton has a considerable Jewish population and has some very decent residential housing, but during this period Labour were usually in the lead at local level; the Conservatives, like all the other neighbouring Manchester seats, tended to be in third place in General Elections before the decline of the Liberal Democrats in 2015.